PirateNetwork/pirate/README_offline_transaction_signing.md

    30GB of hard drive space.
 The internet link should run at 10mbps or faster.
    The machines can run Linux, Mac OS X or MS Windows.
 For this tutorial Linux is used.

-2. You can obtain the software from the official Pirate website, Pirate.black: https://pirate.black/wallets/treasure-chest or a source copy from GitHUB at https://github.com/PirateNetwork/pirate
+2. You can obtain the software from the official Pirate website, piratechain.com: https://piratechain.com/wallets/treasure-chest or a source copy from GitHUB at https://github.com/PirateNetwork/pirate

    Furthermore, if you do not have a copy of the blockchain, you can download a